Explicit Approximations to Class Field Towers: Introduction

 Note that we have used the primes $7$ and $13$ that are not congruent to $1$ mod $8$, and $N'$ will not be a CM field.
 In fact, $N'$ is the ray class field of $\mathbb{Q}(\sqrt{7},\sqrt{13})$ of conductor $6$ times the product of the infinite places of this field.

 We now give an outline of this paper.

 In \S \ref{s:algebra} we prove various algebraic and group theoretic results that reduce the proof of Theorem \ref{thm:main} to the problem of showing $\# S$ is at least as large as a positive constant times $(X/\log(X))^2$ for all sufficiently large $X$.
 This statement is reduced to showing that for a particular family of degree $16$ fields parameterized by the primes $p_i \equiv 1$ mod $8$ with $p_i \le X$, one has for most elements in this family a strong Chebotarev density theorem.
-In \S \ref{s:chebo} we recall the Chebotarev result from \cite{PTW} and the L-function results from \cite{KM} that are needed to finish the proof of Theorem \ref{thm:main} in \S \ref{s:finish}.
+In \S \ref{s:chebo} we recall the Chebotarev result from \cite{PTW} and the $L$-function results from \cite{KM} that are needed to finish the proof of Theorem \ref{thm:main} in \S \ref{s:finish}.
+In \S\ref{s:redei} we discuss a connection of R\'edei symbols and steps 1 through 4 of Construction \ref{con:doit}.
 In \S \ref{s:example} we discuss the example $N'$ above.